Hokuten85/XICamera/README.md

 ## Special Thanks

 I'd first like to thank the creator of XIPivot.
-A huge majority of this code base was borrowed directly from that project.
+A huge majority of the original code base was borrowed directly from that project.
 I didn't know how to do a majority of this, but after looking through that code base it gave me confidence that I could do something similar.

-I'd also like to thank the Darkstar Project and Xiloader team.
-The code injection is largely copy/paste from xiloader.

 ## Support/Contributions